neondatabase/website/content/docs/guides/drizzle-migrations.md

 });
 ```

-We defined two tables: `authors`, which will contain the list of all the authors, and `books`, which will contain the list of books written by them.
+The code defines two tables: `authors`, which will contain the list of all the authors, and `books`, which will contain the list of books written by the authors.
 Each book is associated with an author using the `authorId` field.

 To generate a migration to create these tables in the database, we'll use the `drizzle-kit` command.
 Add the following script to the `package.json` file at the root of your project: